 Michael Lee Pope is an award-winning journalist who lives in Old Town Alexandria.
-He has reported for Connection Newspapers, WAMU 88.5 News, the New York Daily News and the Tallahassee Democrat.
-A native of Moultrie, Ga., he grew up in Durham, N.C., and graduated high school in Tampa, Fla.
+He has reported for NPR, the New York Daily News and Northern Virginia Magazine.
 He has a master's degree in American Studies from Florida State University, and he is a former adjunct professor at Tallahassee Community College.
-Pope is the author of "Hidden History of Alexandria, D.C."
-(2011) and "Ghosts of Alexandria" (2010), both published by History Press in Charleston, S.C.
+Pope is the author of four books.

 Governor proposes gas-tax holiday, but will Virginians benefit?

 Governor signs bill to improve election returns at the precinct level.

 Toni Morrison novel prompts legislation that has critics worried about book bans.

 Toni Morrison's Pulitzer-prize winning book "Beloved" prompted such outrage in one Fairfax County parent in 2013 that she tried to have the book banned from her son's AP English class.
 Laura Murphy said the book gave her teenage son nightmares, and she urged school officials to do something about it.
 She took the fight all the way to the Fairfax County School Board, which voted six to two to keep the book in the AP English curriculum.

 Opponents of facial recognition technology call on governor to reject social-media dragnet.